AdamHayball/HomeLab/README.md

 - Add Docker or more LXC containers for microservices
 - Implement a full monitoring stack (Grafana, Prometheus, Node Exporter)
 - Secure services with HTTPS via NGINX reverse proxy
-- Introduce CI/CD pipelines using Gitea + Drone or similar
 - Expand NICs and migrate to Mikrotik CHR solution

 ---